Marcel van der Linden

-Marcel Marius van der Linden (born 9 October 1952) was director of research at the International Institute of Social History until 2014, is now Senior Researcher at the Institute, and also holds a professorship dedicated to the history of social movements at the University of Amsterdam.
+Marcel Marius van der Linden (born 9 October 1952) is a Dutch social historian.

+He was director of research at the International Institute of Social History during 2001-2014 and is currently a Fellow at the Institute.
+He has also held a professorship dedicated to the history of social movements at the University of Amsterdam.

 Van der Linden was elected the first president of the International Social History Association, founded in Sydney in 2005 with current residency in Amsterdam.
-He has served as president from 2005-2010, then from 2010-2015, and was again been elected for the period 2015-2020.
+He has served as president from 2005–2010, then from 2010–2015, and was again elected for the period 2015–2020.

 Van der Linden is widely recognized in his field for his approach of a "global labour history" which he has developed since the 1990s.
-Global labour history is seen by many scholars of labour studies as a new paradigm that wants to overcome both traditional labour history and the "new labour history" developed in the 1960s by scholars like Eric Hobsbawm and E.P.
-Thompson.
+Global labour history is seen by many scholars of labour studies as a new paradigm that wants to overcome both traditional labour history and the "new labour history" developed in the 1960s by scholars like Eric Hobsbawm and E. P. Thompson.